enkoa/capstone_project/README.md

 ## Learning

 Below is a Udemy's 30 day course that teaches from scratch the basics of Docker and Kubernetes for beginners.
+The courses utilizes AWS's EKS.

 https://www.udemy.com/course/devops-with-docker-kubernetes-and-azure-devops